traumatic brain injury media

 • The Harm They Caused Directly Led to Your Injury: In other words, the other driver should be held liable for your damages

-These conditions are not always simple to prove, but an experienced traumatic brain injury lawyer knows the best ways to gather evidence to support your claim.
+These conditions are not always simple to prove, but our experienced traumatic brain injury lawyers in Atlanta, Georgia, know the best ways to gather evidence to support your claim.

 Banner media

-What Are Common Causes of Traumatic Brain Injuries?
+What Are Common Causes of Traumatic Brain Injuries in Atlanta, Georgia?

 Almost any kind of traumatic incident can harm the brain—you do not even need to experience direct head trauma to experience brain damage.
 Some types of trauma that can lead to a brain injury include: